 Ahhh…summer!
-In addition to trips to the beach and picnics, there's another time-honored tradition that many Americans enjoy: a trip to the ballpark!
-With a hot dog in one hand and a mitt on the other, many children look forward to watching players toss around a ball and hopefully hit it over the fence!
+It’s a time for trips to the beach and picnics.
+People flock to the pool or sip lemonade on the front porch.
+There’s another summer tradition many Americans enjoy: a trip to the ballpark!
+With a hot dog in hand, we watch players toss around a ball and hopefully hit it over the fence!

-Of course, many children enjoy playing ball more than watching a game.
+Of course, many people enjoy playing ball more than watching a game.
 From tee ball to little league, millions of children love to grab a bat and swing for the fences.
-There’s nothing quite like running the bases on a hot summer day and sliding into home plate to score the winning run.
+There’s nothing like running the bases on a hot summer day.

 The size of baseball and softball fields also differs.
+In many places, softball and baseball players might play on the same field.
+However, official fields differ in size.
 On a baseball field, the bases are 90 feet apart.
-On a softball field, however, the bases are only 60 feet apart.
-Because of the shorter distance between bases, softball players are not allowed to leave a base until the ball is pitched, whereas baseball players are allowed to “lead off" a bit, often in an attempt to steal a base.
+On a softball field, they are 60 feet apart.
+Because of the shorter distance between bases, the rules about stealing bases are different.
+Baseball players can lead off a base before the ball leaves the pitcher’s hand.
+However, softball players have to wait until the pitch is thrown to lead off.

 The atmosphere at softball and baseball games are often very different.
 Softball games are typically louder, with much plenty chanting and cheering.
 Softball is also fast-paced, with only seven innings per game.
 Nine-inning baseball games are usually slower paced and more relaxed.